James Rado

 James Alexander Radomski (January 23, 1932 – June 21, 2022), known professionally as James Rado, was an American actor, playwright, director, and composer, best known as the co-author, along with Gerome Ragni, of the 1967 musical Hair.
-He and Ragni were nominated for the 1969 Tony Award for best musical, and they won for best musical at the 11th Annual Grammy Awards.
+He and Ragni won for Best Musical Theater Album at the 11th Annual Grammy Awards and were nominated for the 1969 Tony Award for Best Musical.

 Early life

-Rado was born to Alexander and Blanche (Bukowski) Radomski on January 23, 1932, in Los Angeles and was raised in Irondequoit, New York and Washington, D.C.
+Rado was born to Alexander and Blanche (Bukowski) Radomski on January 23, 1932, in Los Angeles and was raised in Irondequoit, New York, and Washington, D.C.
 In college, Rado majored in Speech and Drama and began writing songs.
 He co-authored two musical shows at the University of Maryland, Interlude and Interlude II.
-After graduation, followed by two years in the U.S. Navy, he returned to school in Washington, D.C. for graduate work at The Catholic University of America, where he co-authored a musical revue called Cross Your Fingers.
+After graduation, followed by two years in the U.S. Navy, he returned to school in Washington, D.C., for graduate work at The Catholic University of America, where he co-authored a musical revue called Cross Your Fingers.
 He wrote the lyrics and music for all of his early songs.

-He then moved to New York City where he studied acting with Lee Strasberg and also wrote pop songs which he recorded with his own band, James Alexander and the Argyles.
+He then moved to New York City, where he studied acting with Lee Strasberg and also wrote pop songs which he recorded with his own band, James Alexander and the Argyles.
 Rado's first Broadway show was Marathon '33 in 1963.
 In 1966, Rado played Richard Lionheart in the original Broadway production of The Lion in Winter by James Goldman, starring Robert Preston and Rosemary Harris.

 He met Gerome Ragni in 1964, when they acted together in the off-Broadway play Hang Down Your Head and Die.
 Later, both Rado and Ragni were cast in the roles of Tom and Tolan in the Chicago company of Mike Nichols' production of The Knack, by Ann Jellicoe.